bioinformaticsdotca/Metagenomics_2018/integrated_assignment.md

 * The above metadata file is **tab**, not space, delimited.
 * You can get the overlapping columns between the pathway abundance and metadata file with this command: ```overlap_col <- colnames(in_meta_t)[which(colnames(in_meta_t) %in% colnames(in_path))]```
 * The pathway abundance columns don't end in "\_Abundance" in this example.

+If you're really having trouble with this step you can download the PCL file [here](https://www.dropbox.com/s/wyzvo787w0wvmss/humann2_pathabundance_relab_meta.pcl?dl=1).

 Using this PCL file you can run some analyses on the pathway abundances using built-in HUMAnN2 functions.